 So how do we get more capacity?
 Go faster.
 At least 80% faster, which is typically what our clients achieve.
 How can you do the vital work of your organization 80% faster?
 Straighten the pipes.
 A short, straight pipe moves water faster than a long, kinked up pipe.
 If the water moves faster, more water gets through.
 The most precious resource in government is your people’s capacity to do good.
 When the people in system, working together with those affected by the system, come together to create a better system, magic happens.

 C!A’s team of experienced consultants will work with your people to radically redesign the way you do business – helping you increase your capacity to do more good.
-We are a recognized leader in Business Process Redesign (BPR), and typical client results include 40% more capacity, 80% faster processes, 50% improvement in quality, and significant cost savings.
+We are a recognized leader in Business Process Redesign (BPR), and typical client results includes serving 40% more customers 70% faster, 80% faster processes, 50% improvement in quality, and significant cost savings.

 The C!A approach is first to change staff beliefs, and then to help them apply the tools that can radically improve business processes (the steps and procedures that govern how resources are used to accomplish the work).
 To do this, it is important to: